XML RSSSubscribe To This Site

 Desculpe!

-[des-cool-peh] is the word you use when you are sorry or when you "did something wrong and you want to apologise for it.
+[des-COOL-peh] is the word you use when you are sorry or when you "did something wrong and you want to apologize for it.
 In short, this means "I'm sorry!".
 You may also use this word to catch someone's attention as well, for instance at the restaurant when you want to call the waiter.

 Não faz mal!

-[nah-fash-mahl] is the way you reply to "desculpe" .
-Equivalent ways to say this in English would be "no worries", "no problem", "don't mention it", and so on.
+[nah-fash-maal] is the way you reply to "desculpe" .
+An equivalent ways to say "Não faz mal" in English would be "no worries" or "no problem".

 Com licença!

-[co-lee-sensah] is also one of the most important basic Portuguese phrases.
-This means "excuse me" You might use this when you want to get out of the bus when it is very crowded inside and you have people in your way.
+[co-lee-SEN-sah] is also one of the most important basic Portuguese phrases.
+This means "excuse me" You might want to use this when you want to get out of the bus when it is very crowded and you have people in your way.

 Obrigado/obrigada

-[oobree-gado] or [oobree-gadah].
-Men say "obrigado" and women say "obrigada" to say "thank you".
+[oobree-GA-doo] or [oobree-GA-dah].
+Men should always say "obrigado" and women should always say "obrigada" to say "thank you".

 De nada!

-[de nah-dah] in Portugal and [chee nah-dah] in Brazil.
+[de NAH-dah] in Portugal and [djee NAH-dah] in Brazil.
 This is what you say when people thank you for something you did for them.
 The equivalent in English would be "you're welcome!"

 Por favor!

-[poorh pha-vohr].
-You say this to say "please" in any circumstance you can imagine.
-However, in Portuguese, when you give commands to people (when you ask them to do something) you don't have necessarily to say "por favor" all the time, like you do in English.
+[poorh pha-VOHR].
+You must say this to say "please" in any circumstance you can imagine.
+However, in Portuguese, when you give commands to people (when you ask them to do something for you) you don't necessarily need to say "por favor" all the time, like you do in English.
 Normally the intonation of your voice will show whether you are being suggestive or bossy!

 Está bem!

-[tah baing] to say "It's OK" when you agree with someone's suggestion, or to mean "thatºs enough" when the waiter is putting food on your plate and you want him to stop.
+[tah-baing] to say "It's OK" when you agree with someone's suggestion, or to mean "that's enough for now" when the waiter is putting food on your plate and you want him to stop.

 Fixe!